mo9239/data-scrapping-project/README.md

 ## Summary

 This data scraping, parsing, and processing pipeline was implemented and ran for 1 month (July 2024).
 The project provides a reliable and automated way to fetch, extract, and store important data from both text and binary files.
-The daily scheduling ensures regular updates, while error handling and monitoring mechanisms maintain system stability and alert for potential failures.
+The daily scheduling ensures regular updates, while error handling and monitoring mechanisms maintain system stability and prevent potential failures.